 Acknowledgements

 Our very special thanks go to the preparator Olaf Vogel from Senckenberg, who performed the fine preparation of SMF P1237.
 High quality photographs of the studied specimens were made by Lena Kraus (SMF P1266) and Michael Ricker (SMF P1237), both technical assistants at Senckenberg in Frankfurt.
-We are thankful to reviewer A, reviewer B, and the editor for their constructive comments and suggestions.
+We are very thankful to Guang-Hui Xu, an anonymous reviewer, and the recommender Hugo Martín Abad for their constructive comments and suggestions.

 Funding